Walter Mondale: 1984 presidential campaign

 At the Democratic National Convention, Mondale chose United States House of Representatives member Geraldine Ferraro from New York as his running mate, making her the first woman nominated for that position by a major party.
 Aides later said that Mondale was determined to make a historic choice with his vice presidential candidate, having considered San Francisco Mayor Dianne Feinstein (female and Jewish); Los Angeles Mayor Tom Bradley, an African American; and San Antonio Mayor Henry Cisneros, a Mexican American, as finalists.
-Others preferred U.S. Senate member Lloyd Bentsen of Texas because he would appeal to the Deep South, or even nomination rival Gary Hart.
-Ferraro, as a Catholic, was criticized by some Catholic Church leaders for being pro-choice.
+Others preferred U.S. Senator Lloyd Bentsen of Texas because he would appeal to voters in the Deep South which would balance the ticket, or even nomination rival Gary Hart that could have unified the party.
+Ferraro, as a Catholic, was harshly criticized by some Catholic Church leaders for being pro-choice.
 Much more controversy erupted over her changing positions about the release of her husband's tax returns, and her own ethics record in the House.
 Ferraro was on the defensive throughout much of the campaign, largely negating her breakthrough as the first woman on a major national ticket.
 She was also the first Italian American to reach that level in American politics.

 When Mondale made his acceptance speech at the Democratic Convention, he said: "By the end of my first term, I will reduce the Reagan budget deficit by two‑thirds.
 Let's tell the truth.
 It must be done, it must be done.
 Mr. Reagan will raise taxes, and so will I. He won't tell you.
 I just did."
 While this was meant to show that Mondale would be honest with voters, it was instead largely interpreted as a campaign pledge to raise taxes to spend on domestic programs, which was unappealing to many voters.